Skip to content

 Phase 4: Communication Protocol (Day 5)

 Implement structured messaging with message type enforcement and payload validation.
-Consider Model Context Protocol for complex multi-agent coordination.
+Model Context Protocol provides the schema-enforced foundation for complex multi-agent coordination.
+Consider A2A for direct agent-to-agent communication.

 Phase 5: Infrastructure Monitoring (Week 2)

-Deploy comprehensive observability: token usage tracking, latency monitoring, error rate alerting.
-Use specialized tools like Arize AI (10-30ms overhead) or LangSmith (15-20ms overhead) rather than building custom solutions.
+Deploy comprehensive observability: consumption tracking, latency monitoring, error rate alerting.
+Use specialized tools like Arize AI or LangSmith rather than building custom solutions.

 Phase 6: Circuit Breakers and Recovery (Week 3)